 The Light-Compatible Sidecar (for a gun + weapon light only) is a dedicated appendix holster that features a built-in mag carrier.
 Carrying an extra magazine in the appendix position can help balance the weight of the firearm, and distribute the bulge that can sometimes occur carrying AIWB.
-But the most important benefit is having an extra magazine at your disposal – something we believe is a prudent necessity when carrying a firearm.
+But the most important benefit is having an extra magazine at your disposal – a prudent necessity when carrying a firearm.

 To see what pattern upgrades look like, scroll to the bottom of the page.